Getting the Lowdown on Oxycodone's 5mg Tab and What It Means

 Are doctors still prescribing this opioid despite the opioid crisis?

-Yes, many healthcare providers still recommend it, but now they do so with much more caution and under stricter guidelines than in the past.
-Before suggesting it, they carefully evaluate aspects such as the intensity of discomfort, any previous history of dependency or misuse, and the availability of other treatment options.
-The emphasis today is on achieving effective relief while reducing the chances of misuse or harmful outcomes.
+Yes, many medical professionals still recommend it, but now they do so with far greater caution and under stricter guidelines than before.
+Before suggesting it, they carefully assess factors such as severity of pain, any prior history of dependency or misuse, and availability of alternative treatments.
+Focus today is on providing effective relief while minimizing risks of misuse or harmful consequences.

 What age group uses oxycodone the most?